marked-one/GenericResourceReference/README.md

-# GenericResourceReference
+# Generic Resource Reference for Unity

-This package enables direct object references to Unity Resources, eliminating the need for manual text-based referencing
+This project enables direct object references to Unity Resources, eliminating the need for manual text-based referencing